Database Connector Configuration for DSR Discovery Pipelines

 yield dict(zip(col_names, row))

-Phase 5: Error Routing & Compliance Telemetry
+Phase 5: Error Routing and Compliance Telemetry

 Compliance hooks are embedded directly into the connector lifecycle: